abhishek-kumar-code/Redfish_Public/Specification.md

   * The $metadata object which is needed to retreive resource types
   * The OData Service Document which is needed for compatibility with OData clients
   * The version object located at /redfish
-* External services linked via extref references are not part of this spec, and may have other security requirements.
+* External services linked via external references are not part of this spec, and may have other security requirements.

 ##### HTTP Redirect